Johnny Marcum

-John Alfred Marcum (September 9, 1909 – September 10, 1984), nicknamed "Footsie" and "Moose", was an American professional baseball pitcher.
-He played for seven seasons in Major League Baseball (MLB) with the Philadelphia Athletics, Boston Red Sox, St. Louis Browns, and Chicago White Sox.
+John Alfred Marcum (September 9, 1909 – September 10, 1984), nicknamed "Footsie" and "Moose", was an American professional baseball player.
+He was a pitcher for seven seasons in Major League Baseball (MLB) with the Philadelphia Athletics, Boston Red Sox, St. Louis Browns, and Chicago White Sox.
 Over seven seasons, he had a 65–63 record and a 4.66 earned run average (ERA).

 Growing up in Kentucky, Marcum's professional career started after Bill Neal, the manager of the Louisville Colonels, saw him pitching and signed him to a contract.
 Marcum entered the major leagues late in the 1933 season with the Athletics, compiling a record of 3–2 in five appearances.
-He spent the next two years with the Athletics as one of their main starting pitchers, posting records of 14–11 in 1934 and 17–12 in 1935, a season in which he received votes for the American League Most Valuable Player.
+He spent the next two years with the Athletics as one of their main starting pitchers, posting records of 14–11 in 1934 and 17–12 in 1935, a season in which he received votes for the Most Valuable Player in the American League.
 Before the 1936 season, Marcum was traded to the Red Sox, who were spending a great deal of money in hopes of improving.
 Marcum spent 1936–1938 with Boston, but he and other acquisitions failed to live up to expectations.
 After splitting 1939 between the Browns and the White Sox, Marcum pitched in the minor leagues for several more seasons before retiring.
 Following his baseball career, he returned to Kentucky, tending a 165-acre farm in Eminence.

 Early life

 John Alfred Marcum was born on September 9, 1909, in Campbellsburg, Kentucky.
 His parents, Ben and Grace, were of American and Irish descent, the athlete later recalled.
-In addition to a brother, Tillman, who was seven years his senior, Johnny eventually had three younger siblings as well.
+In addition to a brother, Tillman, who was seven years his senior, Johnny had three younger siblings.
 His first home was his family's Campbellsburg farm, but when he was three, the Marcums moved closer to Eminence to work on a tenant farm.

 Ben had a local reputation as a standout baseball pitcher in semipro ball.
 Sometimes on weekends, he would give his sons time off from their tasks to play a contest.
-"As a pitcher I don’t mind saying that I could always fool the kids around the farm," Marcum recollected in 1935.
-"Maybe that’s why they made me go to the outfield now and then."
+"As a pitcher I don't mind saying that I could always fool the kids around the farm," Marcum recollected in 1935.
+"Maybe that's why they made me go to the outfield now and then."